hansangwoo-data/Synthetic-Global-Collectible-RPG-Analytics/README.md

 [Metric specification](docs/user_retention.md) · [Generated cohort results](docs/user_retention_results.md)

 The SQL calculates D7 and D30 retention from user login records.
 Only users who have had enough time to reach D7 or D30 are included in each calculation.
 Duplicate login records and multiple sessions on the same day are removed before counting retained users.
 D7 and D30 are calculated independently.
 This means a user can return on D30 even if they did not log in on D7.
 The SQL results are then cross-checked against pandas.

 ## Analysis details

 These six analyses use the overall scenario data.
 Their D1/D7/D30 labels refer to the synthetic retention indicator described above.

 1. [Lifecycle](docs/findings/analysis_01_lifecycle.md): event calendar and contextual persistence.
-2. [Acquisition quality](docs/findings/analysis_02_retention.md): volume versus checkpoint proxy.
+2. [Acquisition quality](docs/findings/analysis_02_retention.md): volume versus synthetic retention indicator.
 3. [PvE participation](docs/findings/analysis_03_pve.md): entry and selection hypotheses.
 4. [Monetization](docs/findings/analysis_04_monetization.md): total revenue versus adjacent-offer mix.
 5. [Incident](docs/findings/analysis_05_incident.md): separate operational, activity and commercial indices.